 Gorgeous ocean view infinity pool | Tropical open-plan living room | Luxurious master suite with terrific ocean view |

 Prices start at US$307 (low season) and US$313 (high season).

 This gorgeous luxury villa fuses contemporary style with a hint of Balinese elegance.
 Villa Ashling houses two deluxe villa suites, a spacious tropical garden with a pool, a rustic living space and a rooftop terrace.
 From everywhere, you can enjoy the stunning view of the ocean, making every second of your stay at the beach villa count.
 Dip into the pool and gaze at the infinite horizon before soaking up the sun on the sunbed or enjoying a daytime snooze in the gazebo.
 For breakfast, lunch and sunset cocktails, head to your private rooftop deck for the most stunning ocean view with the majestic Mount Agung rising up as the backdrop.

 Around Villa Ashling

 Villa Ashling is an absolute oceanfront holiday retreat just a short drive from Amed Town.
-You can go snorkeling and swimming right in front of the villa or go explore some more great spots around this area.
+You can go snorkelling and swimming right in front of the villa or go explore some more great spots around this area.

 Breezy rooftop deck | Oceanfront swimming pool | Rustic interior design | Spacious garden | 2 deluxe villa suites